|

 ||

-St Margaret of Antioch sits in a prettily overgrown churchyard, with large and abundant trees all around.
-They form a tunnel effect as you approach the south porch, and it is quite impossible to take a useful photograph of any aspect other than the north, where the churchyard opens out somewhat.
-The church has one of those curious little Victorian turrets, and all in all rather reminds me of St Peter, Lindsey.
+today.
+Parva in a place name means 'lesser', and its popularisation is really a Victorianism, although it was in use before that.
+The Parva village here is larger than the Magna (greater) Linstead, which is now very small indeed.
+The church of St Peter, Linstead Magna, has now completely disappeared, although there are some remains of it here at St Margaret.
+St Margaret of Antioch sits in a pretty churchyard, with large and abundant trees all around.
+They form a tunnel effect as you approach the south porch, although this has been ameliorated in the least couple of years because the two large horse chestnuts nearest to the church have been cut down.
+The church has no tower, just one of those curious little Victorian turrets.
 Against the west wall lean broken gravestones from the 18th and 19th centuries.
 They were rescued from the lost churchyard of Linstead Magna in the 1980s.
-You step inside to a well-kept coolness.
+You step inside to a well-ordered coolness.
 This is a prayerful place, which of course all churches should be, though some of them aren't.
-A beautiful Madonna and child stands in a window splay, just as it did when I came this way ten years ago.
-This is an ancient place, a 13th century church that wasn't updated much afterwards, but the Victorians laid a heavy hand on it, most notably the ugly vestry on the north side.
-The church is furnished largely with dull Victorian benches, but the ones towards the west are pretty and medieval.
-They came from St Peter at Linstead Magna, and were probably brought here in the late 19th century.
+An ancient place too, a 13th century church that wasn't updated much in the centuries afterwards until the late Victorians came along and laid a heavy hand on it.
+In fairness to them, the church was probably near-derelict by their time.
+They refurnished the nave with their benches, but there are a couple of reused medieval bench ends stuck on the shorter benches towards the west.
+I'm told that they came from St Peter at Linstead Magna, and were probably brought here at the time of th 1890s restoration.
+This is interesting, for a reason we will come to in a moment.
 On the end of one there is a splendid fellow saying his rosary, the beads hanging from his hand.
+When you look closely you can see that he is falling asleep, and he was probably one of a set depicting the Seven Deadly Sins, either Pride or Sloth.
 He did rather well to escape the attention of the reformers.
-The font is interesting, because it clearly did not come from this church at all.
-Like many older octagonal fonts in Suffolk, it has one blank side, suggesting that it once stood against a pillar in the north arcade, as once many did.
-But, of course, that cannot be, because this church doesn't have a north arcade, it doesn't have any pillars at all.
-The church of St Augustine, Ipswich, is supposed to contain the font formerly in St Peter, Linstead Magna.
-But Mortlock suggests that St Peter's old font may actually be this one, here at St Margaret.
-Perhaps St Augustine contains the old font from St Margaret.
-Cautley, however, writing just 10 years after the demolition of St Peter, insists its font went to Ipswich.
-He was diocesan architect at the time, so shouldn't he know?
-St Margaret is the only church where I recall seeing a war memorial in tapestry form.
-It is rather poignant, a link back to an ordinary parishioner recording the parish's pride and pain in the way she knew best.
-Above, nineteenth century glass fills a window in the nave, and also the east window of the chancel.
-That in the nave depicts Christ at Bethany with Martha and Mary.
-Martha sulks as she lays the table; Mary appears to be wearing a party dress.
-Simon Knott, 2007 |
+The font is equally interesting, because it clearly did not come from this church at all.
+Like many older octagonal fonts in Suffolk, it has one blank side, suggesting that it once stood against a column in the arcade, as once many did.
+But, of course, that cannot be, because this church doesn't have an arcade, and never has had.
+The 1920s church of St Augustine of Hippo in east Ipswich is supposed to contain the font formerly in St Peter, Linstead Magna.
+But Sam Mortlock suggests that St Peter's old font may actually be this one, here at St Margaret.
+Perhaps it came here at the same time as the bench ends, in which case St Augustine may contain the old font from St Margaret.
+Munro Cautley, the church antiquarian, writing just ten years after the demolition of St Peter, insists its font went to Ipswich.
+However, it is worth noting that he was diocesan architect at the time, and was responsible for the design and building of St Augustine.
+Though why he would have wanted to have left a false trail I don't know.
+The 19th Century glass in the east window is an oddity.
+It depicts St Peter and St Paul, but the styles of the two are quite different, and they clearly came from different workshops, perhaps even collected from different churches.
+St Paul appears to be by Ward & Hughes, St Peter perhaps the older piece of the two.
+His face is apparently taken from the life of a serious Victorian gentleman, and if so I wonder who he was, and if this was the church in which he believed he would be commemorated.
+Simon Knott, April 2019 Follow these journeys as they happen at Last Of England Twitter. |